Annie Trumbull Slosson: Personal life

 Following the 1871 death of her husband, Slosson supported herself financially through her writing and later through the sale of certain entomological specimens.
 She resided in New York City with her relatives, although she traveled frequently for her endeavors in writing and entomology.
-By 1895, as most of her close relatives had died, Slosson then lived with servants in rented residential quarters.
+By 1895, as most of her close relatives had died, Slosson lived with servants in rented residential quarters.

 Late in her life, Slosson was at times referred to as "the old bug woman".

 Annie Trumbull Slosson died at her home at 26 Gramercy Park in New York City on October 4, 1926.
 She was buried in Hartford, Connecticut.

 Family members

 Several others of her family were notable in literary, scientific, and religious life: